 - And more!

 Your NetID is your Montclair State email account login ID and your ID for other web-based University systems.
-Your NetID and instructions for how to activate it will be emailed to you 3 business days after you deposit or confirm your admission.
+Your NetID and instructions for how to activate it will be emailed to you 3 business days after you submit your deposit.

 Once your NetID has been activated, you will begin receiving communications to your Montclair State email account from your academic advisors and other University staff.
 To log in, visit gmail.com, enter your NetID@montclair.edu, use your NetID password and click “Sign in”.